rctay/satchmo/README.rst

 (On everything else, don't count on them to be fast-forwardable or stable.)

-The branch `master <http://github.com/rctay/satchmo/tree/master>`_ is rebased on top of `tip`; right now, it contains the README and nothing else, but this might change in the future.

 From time to time, you may see branches prefixed `rc/`; they are probably new features/work still in development, or finalized and waiting for upstream approval (see below).
 In either case, don't count on them to be around or to be stable.

+The branch `master <http://github.com/rctay/satchmo/tree/master>`_ is independent of these branches; right now, it contains this README and nothing else, but this might change in the future.

 Development Flow
 ----------------